crisperdue/prooftoys-site/content/language-intro.md

 The language has only expressions, which are often referred to as _terms_.
-A statement in the language is just an expression whose value is boolean, so either true or false.
+A statement in the language is just an expression whose value is boolean --- either true or false.

 ## Expression syntax

-The language syntax is pretty conventional.
-It has infix operators, each having a certain precedence, and function calls.
-(Remember that predicates and relations are also functions.)
+There are only three kinds of expressions: _atomic_ expressions, which are either a variable or a constant; function calls, which are either in function call form or operator form; and functional expressions.

+If `plus` is a function that adds two numbers, then an expression such as `x + y` is equivalent to `plus x y`.
+An operator can always be used without its special precedence handling by directly surrounding it with parentheses, as in `(+) x y`, which represents the same term as `x + y`.

+There are infix operators such as `+` and `-` for addition and subtraction, each having a certain precedence; unary prefix operators such as the `-` for the negative of a number; and function calls.
+(Predicates and relations are functions that return true/false values.)

-The concept of precedence is the same as the concept of "order of operations" in math textbooks, extended to include the additional operators used in logic.
+The concept of precedence is the same as the concept of "order of operations" in textbooks, extended to include the additional operators used in logic.
 It is also the same idea as precedence in computer languages.
-When an operator has higher precedence, it comes earlier in the order of operations.

-There are only three kinds of expressions: _atomic_ expressions, which are either a variable or a constant; function calls, which are either in function call form or infix form; and functional expressions.

 ### Constants and variables